scottym5797/arweave-parallel-uploader/README.md

 A repository for speeding up the uploads of local NFT files to arweave using arbundles.

+**_NOTE:_**
+`Currently only accepts png files.
+In order to accept other file types please make changes to the script and make a pull request`

 **From our testing: 600 files adding up to 2Gbs of data running in parallels of 3 was uploaded in ~23 minutes** Your milage may vary.

 ## How to Use